 Fact Finding Mission to New Orleans, USA

-CERA’s Executive Director, Leilani Farha, is a member of an Advisory Group on Forced Evictions (AGFE) to UN-HABITAT at the United Nations.
+CERA’s former Executive Director, Leilani Farha, was a member of an Advisory Group on Forced Evictions (AGFE) to UN-HABITAT at the United Nations.
 In July 2009 Leilani led an international fact-finding mission to New Orleans to investigate the experiences and incidents of forced eviction as a result of the Katrina hurricane and its aftermath.
 The mission focused on the impact of post Katrina policies on public housing tenants, most of whom are African American.
 The mission included a town hall meeting attended by more than 100 residents of New Orleans, many of whom gave testimonies regarding their experiences of eviction as a result of Katrina and post-Katrina policies.
 After completing the mission in New Orleans, the team went to Washington D.C. where meetings with high level officials were arranged.
 The fact finding mission as a whole generated much media attention, and has had some positive outcomes for residents of New Orleans.

 The Witness Hub, Blog on mission to New Orleans (July/August 2009)